 After initial recognition these investments are measured at their fair value.

-Gains and losses are recognised directly in other prospective comprehensive income except for impairment losses, which are recognised in the prospective surplus or deficit.
+Gains and losses are recognised directly in other comprehensive revenue and expenses except for impairment losses, which are recognised in the prospective surplus or deficit.

 Investments in this category include shares in other companies.

 Impairment of Financial Assets